I read her Facebook post and couldn’t stop my lips from settling into a giant smile. It read:

-I want to inspire you to keep a kingdom perspective, that someday good will triumph over evil and the unseen will be revealed.
+Keep a kingdom perspective, that someday good will triumph over evil and the unseen will be revealed.

 I also want to remind you not to buy the lie.
 You know, the voice that whispers in your ear, “Things will be better once…” Unless you are finishing that sentence with “God has created a new heavens and earth” chances are, that thing you want, that status you desire, that piece of newness that you think will give your life the joy you need to just get up and smile every morning.
 Know, it’s probably not going to work out that way.

 If we’re stuck in a pattern of striving for more, there will always be another milestone telling us it will bring the life we desire.

 I read this quote at Jimmie John’s sandwich shop last week and thought it was amazing, “The gap between more and enough never closes.”
 Jesus is the only place where we can find the abundance we desire from more.